Monster (American TV series): Accolades

+Monster has won 16 awards out of its 93 award nominations.
+The anthology series has garnered 30 Primetime Emmy Award nominations (including Creative Arts nominations), with Niecy Nash of The Jeffrey Dahmer Story winning for Outstanding Supporting Actress in a Limited or Anthology Series or Movie and Peggy Tachdjian of The Lyle and Erik Menendez Story winning for Outstanding Picture Editing for a Limited or Anthology Series or Movie.
+It has received eight Golden Globe Award nominations, with Evan Peters winning for Best Actor – Miniseries or Television Film for his performance as Jeffrey Dahmer.
+Peters has also won the Satellite Award for Best Actor – Miniseries or Television Film and the Astra TV Award for Best Actor in a Streaming Limited or Anthology Series or Movie.
+At the British Academy Television Awards, the first season won Best International Programme.

 Controversies

+The series generated public debate regarding the ethics of dramatizing real-life crimes.
+Some family members of victims expressed concerns about the portrayal of traumatic events and the use of creative liberties.
+Media outlets including Time covered discussions surrounding the broader cultural impact of true crime adaptations.

-On September 23, 2022, Netflix removed the first season's "LGBTQ" tag after backlash on social media.
-The season also received backlash from the families of Dahmer's victims, accusing Netflix of profiting off their traumatic experiences and "retraumatizing [the families] all over again".
+On September 23, 2022, Netflix removed the first season's "LGBTQ" tag following backlash on social media.
+The season also received criticism from the families of Dahmer's victims, accusing Netflix of profiting off their traumatic experiences and "retraumatizing [the families] all over again".
 Production assistant Kim Alsup alleged racial mistreatment while on set.

 Initially, Erik Menendez issued a statement denouncing the second season, claiming, "I believed we had moved beyond the lies and ruinous character portrayals of Lyle, creating a caricature of Lyle rooted in horrible and blatant lies rampant in the show."
 Menendez called the portrayal of him and Lyle as "disheartening slander".
 He also called out the series' creator and co-writer Ryan Murphy, stating, "[he] cannot be this naive and inaccurate about the facts of our lives so as to do this without bad intent."
 However, a few months later, the brothers expressed gratitude for how it brought attention to their case and the childhood trauma they endured.
 Lyle Menendez stated that the series "opened a lot of people's eyes", and both brothers acknowledged that it helped shift public understanding of their story.
 Lyle also defined Cooper Koch's performance as "pretty extraordinary".

 The second season also received backlash for its incestuous depiction of the Menendez brothers.
 Viewers have also accused it of sensationalizing the brothers' abuse and turning it into a "fictitious incestuous relationship."
 Trial expert and journalist Robert Rand, author of The Menendez Murders, labeled the incest allegations as "fantasy" and pointed out that there was no credible evidence to support such claims.
 He explained that while some rumors circulated during the trial, they were baseless, and the series distorted the brothers' relationship for dramatic effect.

-On March 4, 2025, 15-year-old Reed R. Gelinskey was arrested and subsequently charged with first-degree intentional homicide for the death of his mother in Caledonia, Wisconsin.
-Gelinskey stated that he developed the plan to kill his parents after watching the "shotgun scene" (Note: Mistakenly referred to by sources as The Menendez Brothers documentary film, which also came out on Netflix in 2024; the documentary does not contain any "shotgun scene".) from the second season.